Appeal to accomplishment

-Appeal to accomplishment is a genetic fallacy wherein Person A challenges a thesis put forward by Person B because Person B has not accomplished similar feats or accomplished as many feats as Person C or Person A.
+Appeal to accomplishment is a logical fallacy wherein Person A challenges a thesis put forward by Person B because Person B has not accomplished similar feats (or as many feats) as Person C or Person A.

 The reverse, appealing to the fact that no one has the proper experience in question and thus cannot prove something is impossible, is a version of an argument from silence.

 Appeal to accomplishment is a form of appeal to authority, which is a well-known logical fallacy.
 Some consider that it can be used in a cogent form when all sides of a discussion agree on the reliability of the authority in the given context.